 Your CRM data may indicate that a high majority of your customers prefer to pay using a specific payment method.
 Knowing this, you can then invest in solutions to upgrade their payment portals to make the customer’s payment experience a better one.
-After all, 80% of consumers say speed and convenience are the most important elements of a solid customer experience.
+After all, 90% of consumers say immediate response is an important element of a solid customer experience.

-Engaging customers on a consistent basis involves constantly communicating with them about things that might interest them, such as upcoming promotional events and new products or services, and checking in with them to make sure they are happy with what your business is offering.
-Constant communication is seen to improve retention, as 11% of customer churn can be prevented by a business reaching out to a customer consistently.
+Another useful CRM retention strategy is to engage customers on a consistent basis and constantly communicate with them about things that might interest them.
+These include upcoming promotional events and new products or services, and checking in with them to make sure they are happy with what your business is offering.

 A CRM is a great tool to stay in touch with existing customers for several reasons.
 Your CRM can integrate with email systems like Gmail and Outlook to easily send emails to customers, which is found to be 56% more effective for retention than any other communication method.
 CRMs also can integrate with applications like Mailchimp to design and deploy promotional emails on an automated basis.

-Another way that a CRM is a great tool for engaging customers is through built-in design templates businesses can use.
+Another way to use CRM as a customer retention tool is to use its built-in design templates.
 Some CRMs, such as HubSpot, have newsletter designer features within their CRM that help design and send company newsletters to current customers, keeping them informed of company updates.

 Sending frequent newsletters to customers shows them how valuable they are as it can update them on developments within your company.
 This provides a more emotional connection between your existing customers and your business, creating a better chance at their retention.

-One benefit of constantly staying in touch with existing customers is that it allows you to be proactive in keeping them.
-If your business only communicates with customers when it’s time for their renewal or repurchase, they may shop elsewhere for their products and services.
+One benefit of constantly staying in touch with existing customers is that it allows you to be proactive in retaining them.
+If your business only communicates with customers when it’s time for their renewal or to make a repeat purchase, they may shop elsewhere for their products and services.
 In fact, when companies have a history of transparency and proactive communication, nine out of 10 customers are likely to give them a second chance even after a bad experience.

-Why Having a CRM-powered Customer Retention Strategy Is Important
+Why Having a CRM-powered Customer Retention Strategy Is Essential

-A high customer retention rate equates to consistent, repeat revenue without the high cost of acquiring new business through practices like purchasing leads or attending trade shows.
+High customer retention rates equate to consistent, recurring revenue without the high cost of acquiring new business through practices like lead purchasing or advertising.
 However, this benefit is often forgotten.
-For example, 44% of businesses focus on customer acquisition while only 18% focus on customer retention, even though you’re 50% more likely to get an existing customer to try a new product or service compared to a new customer.
+In fact, 44% of businesses focus on customer acquisition while only 18% focus on customer retention.
+This wastes the opportunity to easily convince an existing customer, who is 50% more likely to try a new product or service than a new customer.

-A high customer retention rate is not without its cost, but a CRM makes it easier to achieve because it can put many tasks related to customer empowerment, experience management, and engagement on autopilot through workflow automation capabilities.
-This saves your business time and money.
+A high customer retention rate is not without its cost, but a CRM makes it easier to achieve.
+By using a robust CRM system, you can put many tasks related to experience management and engagement on autopilot through workflow automation capabilities, saving your business time and money.

 Benefits of Using a CRM Customer Retention Strategy

-High customer retention empowered through proper use of a CRM software system has extremely valuable benefits both financially and to your company’s brand because it means customers are continuously purchasing from your business, increasing sales, and are satisfied to the point that they have a positive image of your company.
+Excellent customer retention empowered through proper use of a CRM system has valuable benefits both financially and to your company’s brand.
+It means customers are continuously purchasing from your business, increasing sales, and are satisfied to the point that they have a positive image of your company.